 Cash expenditures have exceeded revenues since the Company's inception.
-Operations have principally been funded through an initial public offering of common stock, private placements of equity and debt securities, equipment lease financing, facility leases, collaborative and other research and development agreements (including a license and options for licenses), research grants and interest income.
+Operations have principally been funded through public offerings of common stock, private placements of equity and debt securities, equipment lease financing, facility leases, collaborative and other research and development agreements (including a license and options for licenses), research grants and interest income.
 In addition, the Company has attempted to contain costs and reduce cash flow requirements by renting scientific equipment or facilities, contracting with third parties to conduct certain research and development and using consultants.
 The Company expects to incur additional expenses, resulting in significant losses, as it continues and expands its research and development activities and undertakes additional preclinical studies and clinical trials of compounds which have been or may be discovered.
 The Company also expects to incur substantial administrative, manufacturing and commercialization expenditures in the future as it seeks FDA approval for its compounds and establishes its manufacturing capability under Good Manufacturing Practices, and substantial expenses related to the filing, prosecution, maintenance, defense and enforcement of patent and other intellectual property claims.

-At June 30, 1996, the Company's cash, cash equivalents and securities held-to-maturity were \$17.8 million, an increase of \$6.4 million from such amount at December 31, 1995.
+At September 30, 1996, the Company's cash, cash equivalents and securities held-to-maturity were \$15.1 million, an increase of \$3.7 million from such amount at December 31, 1995.
 The increase was primarily due to the private placement of common stock in March and May 1996 with proceeds of \$9.5 million partially offset by net cash used by operating activities.
+Proceeds, after commissions, receivable from the Company's recent public offering were \$18.8 million at September 30, 1996 and the funds were delivered on October 1, 1996.